 There is definitely alienation on the part of small and medium-sized entrepreneurs.

-"Every third entrepreneur states that they are no longer able to follow the numerous trends in information and communication technology.
-As a result, the entrepreneurs concerned are hardly in a position to even identify important trends for the company, let alone make a proper weighing of the benefits and costs of an investment in digitalisation."
+"One in three entrepreneurs state that they are no longer able to follow the numerous trends in information and communication technology.
+As a result, the entrepreneurs concerned are barely able to identify important trends for the company at all, let alone properly weigh up the benefits and costs of investing in digitalisation."

 The ongoing discussion about data security in companies that take advantage of global data networks has not exactly encouraged openness to all-encompassing digitalisation.